sertit/eoreader/docs/optical.md

 Note that bands that are not mapped can still be used (i.e. for Sentinel-3 OLCI and SLSTR).
 They will be called by their true name (i.e. `F1` or `Oa05`).
 However, the mapped band will have to be called with their mapped name, i.e. `BLUE` rather than `Oa04` for Sentinel-3 OLCI.
-But the bands that are not present in the `~eoreader.bands.alias` file won't be recognized.
+But the bands that are not present in the `alias` file won't be recognized.
 ```

 #### Optical band mapping between sensors